kriswilk/buzzah/README.md

 That's it!
 You no longer need to connect to a computer to use the device...simply plug it into a USB power source.
 If a new version of the Buzzah! firmware is released, you need only replace the `code.py` file on the CIRCUITPY drive.
 It will automatically take effect.

 In the future, I'll add details about customizing the behaviour of the device by editing `code.py`.
 Until then, feel free to look at it yourself.
 It's only a handful of lines of CircuitPython code and, even for a beginner, is quite readable.
+The values that you'd most likely want to configure are all near the top of the file and are generally self-explanatory.

 ## Attribution